QUB-ASL/bzzz/docs/SETUP.md

 ## Dependencies
-There are a few packages that can not be installed in the virtual environment by `pip`, therfore should be instaled system-wide.
+There are a few packages that can not be installed in the virtual environment by `pip`, therefore should be installed system-wide.
 To install these dependencies, run:
 ```
 sudo apt-get install libopenblas-dev libatlas-base-dev
 ```